Stanley Ritchie: Biography

 His recordings include Vivaldi's Op.11 Violin Concertos with Hogwood and the Academy of Ancient Music (Oiseau Lyre), the Mozart piano quartets and the complete piano trios of Mozart and Schubert as a member of The Mozartean Players, and a CD of 17th Century music for three violins and continuo entitled 'Three Parts upon a Ground', with John Holloway, Andrew Manze, Nigel North and John Toll, all for Harmonia Mundi USA; selected Concerti and Serenate of Francesco Antonio Bonporti, with Bloomington Baroque (Dorian Discovery); and the Bach Sonatas for violin and obbligato harpsichord with Elisabeth Wright (Focus Records).
-As a member of Joshua Rifkin's Bach Ensemble, he recorded 'Violin Concertos at the Court of Weimar'.
+As a member of Joshua Rifkin's Bach Ensemble, he recorded Violin Concertos at the Court of Weimar.
 His recording of Bach's Solo Sonatas and Partitas (Musica Omnia) was released in January 2014.

+Ritchie died on 23 August 2026, at the age of 91.